 While it may seem odd that we get such joy from the annual death of leaves from deciduous trees, there’s a fascinating science behind it.
-Scientists at the University of Virginia (where the colors come a bit later than further north) explain it (short version) like this: The colors are due to plant pigments in leaves.
-“Chlorophyll” is the pigment responsible for the green color in leaves, and for producing carbohydrates (sugars) plants need for growth.
-It does this through the process of “photosynthesis” — producing sugars and oxygen from carbon dioxide and water.
+Scientists at the University of Virginia explain the short version like this: The colors are due to plant pigments in leaves.
+Chlorophyll is the pigment responsible for the green color in leaves, and for producing carbohydrates plants need for growth.
+It does this through the process of photosynthesis, producing sugars and oxygen from carbon dioxide and water.
 Carotenoids are the pigments responsible for yellow and orange colors in leaves, while anthocyanins are the pigments responsible for red and purple fall leaf colors.
 These colors are only produced in the fall when sugars are trapped in the leaves.

 1. Jackson Hole